 No disrespect to the hard-core football fans, but some of us only watch the Super Bowl for the half-time performances and the commercials.
 The show never disappoints: Somehow, each half-time performance seems better than the last, which makes picking all-time favorites as difficult as stopping a Jordan Lynch Option Run.
-Rihanna will have a high standard to cross this year.
-Needless to say, we believe RiRi has what it takes.
+Usher will have a high standard to cross this year after Rihanna's internet-breaking performance in 2023.
+Needless to say, we believe Usher has what it takes.
 Here are some of the best all-time performances ahead of her half-time show debut.

 Justin Timberlake and Janet Jackson — Super Bowl XXXVIII (2004)